vyskoczilova/Simple-Admin-Language-Change/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/simple-admin-language-change)

 == Installation ==
-= EN =
 1. Upload the plugin to your website or install via plugin management.
-1. Check whether the WooCommerce plugin is installed and active.
-1. Activate the plugin through the `Plugins` menu in WordPress administration
+1. Activate the plugin through the `Plugins` menu in WordPress administration.
-1. (If you wish, go to the `Settings` and `General` to select different installed language instead of English)
+1. (If you wish, go to `Settings` → `General` to install a different language.)
 1. Done!

 == Screenshots ==